SmingHub/Sming/docs/source/contribute/coding-style.rst

 A Pull Request that does not adhere to the coding style rules will not be merged until those rules are applied.

+Please also bookmark the `C++ Core Guidelines <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines>`__ as this is an invaluable reference for writing good code and making the best use of this powerful language.

 Tools
 =====